The Brandeis School of San Francisco

-The Brandeis School of San Francisco, or Brandeis, is an independent, co-educational, Jewish day school for students in kindergarten through eighth grade, located in the Park Merced neighborhood of San Francisco, California, United States.
+The Brandeis School of San Francisco, or Brandeis for short, is an independent, co-educational, Jewish day school for students in kindergarten through eighth grade, located in the Park Merced neighborhood of San Francisco, California, United States.
 From its founding in 1963 until 1973, the school was known as Brandeis.
 Following the merge with the Hillel School, the school was known as Brandeis Hillel Day School.
 As of July 1, 2015, the San Francisco campus of the former Brandeis Hillel Day School is now The Brandeis School of San Francisco.

 The school is a member of the California Association of Independent Schools.

 History

 Brandeis was founded in 1963 by Frances Sussna with support from Rabbi Saul E. White of Congregation Beth Sholom (San Francisco, California) and named after Jewish US Supreme Court Justice Louis Brandeis.
 In 1973, Brandeis merged with the Hillel School and became known as Brandeis Hillel Day School (BHDS), and in 1983 BHDS moved to its present location on Brotherhood Way.
 The school was designed by architect Robert Marquis.
 In 1978, Brandeis Hillel Day School opened a second campus in San Rafael, California.
 In 2014, the Brandeis Hillel Day School Board of Trustees approved the creation of two separate independent schools.
 As of July 1, 2015, the San Francisco campus is now The Brandeis School of San Francisco.